gl-inet/docs4.x/docs/tutorials/openvpn_client.md

 [NordVPN](https://go.nordvpn.net/aff_c?offer_id=15&amp;aff_id=12016&amp;url_id=902){target="_blank"} is the top online VPN service for speed and security.

 From firmware 4.0.0, it has integrated NordVPN OpenVPN service.

+Access to web Admin Panel, on the left side -> VPN -> OpenVPN Client

 1. Input your NordVPN account's service credentials, then click **Save Credentials & Get Servers**